Parenting three kids in the middle of a pandemic really forced Jessie James Decker to lean into her creativity.

 "People have asked us, 'How is the quarantine on your marriage?'" she noted to E!
-News in January.
+News in early 2021.
 And the answer is....not all that much different.
 "He retired from football about a year before this whole pandemic," she explained.
 "So it wasn't, like, a shocker.
 He didn't have work to go to anymore and he was at home.
 And I work from home a lot, too.
 So we were just kind of adjusted to that."

 "We talk about how sometimes the marriages don't work out once the kids are born because they're so tired," she told E!
 News in October 2015.